phuse-org/toxSummary/README.md

 # toxSummary

-toxSummary is an R Shiny app to visualize and summarize nonclinical study results. toxSummary app also wrapped in R package for so app can be distributed easily.
+toxSummary is an R Shiny app to visualize and summarize repeat-dose toxicology study results. toxSummary app also wrapped in R package for so app can be distributed easily.
 <a href="https://github.com/phuse-org/toxSummary"><img src="man/figures/logo.png"
 alt="toxSummary logo" align="right" width=30% height="auto"/></a>